scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 Introduction
 ------------

-|warning| In the quest to minimize time-to-first-result, data scientists
-are increasingly turning to cloud-based distributed computing with commercial vendors like Amazon Web Services (AWS).
+In the quest to minimize time-to-first-result, data scientists are increasingly turning to cloud-based distributed computing with commercial vendors like Amazon Web Services (AWS).
 Cloud computing platforms have the advantage of scalability: users can access limitless